-Cyber Essentials vs Cyber Essentials with IASME Governance
+Which Cyber Essentials or Cyber Essentials IASME Governance?

-When businesses are looking to achieve Cyber Essentials or similar certification, they tend to stumble upon our website and start asking a few questions about how to proceed.
+When businesses are looking to achieve Cyber Essentials or similar certification, they tend to stumble upon our website and start asking a few questions about how to proceed such as, what is Cyber Essentials accreditation?
 This is the first of several blog posts that will hopefully answer the most important questions that people are asking.

-InfoSec Governance are a IASME Consortium Certification Body for providing Cyber Essentials and IASME Governance.
-This allows us to provide not only Cyber Essentials basic and Plus certifications, but also provide a more in-depth certification which aligns with a lot of ISO 27001, this is the IASME Governance.
+InfoSec Governance is an IASME Consortium Certification Body for providing Cyber Essentials and IASME Governance.
+This allows us to provide not only Cyber Essentials basic and Plus certifications, but also provide a more in-depth certification that aligns with a lot of ISO 27001, this is the IASME Governance.
 Although IASME Governance has been out for many years, we still get people asking what is this certification?
 Do I need it?
 How is it different from Cyber Essentials?
 Is it worth it?
 And many more questions.

 Cyber Essentials has been around since 2014, the scheme is based upon a self-assessment of around 40 questions, which you complete by logging into an online web-based portal.
 Cyber Essentials is required by the government to be selected as a supplier and many companies are requiring Cyber Essentials as part of the tender process.